 Collection fee (if any)

 If the lender sends a collection officer to your house to personally get your repayments, you might be charged with a collection.
 Make sure that you understand how the payments are being collected.
-A lot of lenders do not want to charge a collection fee, that’s why they have created a convenient way for the borrowers to pay.
+A lot of lenders do not want to charge a collection fee.
+That’s why they have created a convenient way for borrowers to pay.
 Borrowers may pay through various payment channels.

 All other fees in connection with the loan transaction (if any)

-Though all responsible lenders want all of their borrowers to settle their loans, there are times that loan borrowers are unable to pay their dues.
-Lenders make sure that their borrowers understand the consequences of failing to settle their loans before they sign their loan contracts.
+Though all responsible lenders want all of their borrowers to settle their loans, there are times when loan borrowers are unable to pay their dues.
+Lenders make sure that their borrowers understand the consequences of failing to settle their loans before signing their loan contracts.

-- Requires a list if documents especially: Government ID, payslips, and proof of billing
+Requires a list of documents, especially: Government ID, payslips, and proof of billing

-Lenders in the Philippines use Facebook, Twitter, and Instagram to reach out to their clients.
-It is very easy to make social media accounts and no responsible lender will pass up this great chance to make their business known.
+Lenders in the Philippines use Facebook, Twitter, or Instagram to reach out to their clients.
+It is effortless to make social media accounts, and no responsible lender will pass up this great chance to make their business known.

-Responsible lenders value their customers and they always uphold the ‘quality experience’ assurance because they want borrowers to be their constant clients.
+Responsible lenders value their customers and always uphold the ‘quality experience’ assurance because they want borrowers to be their constant clients.
 Though it may take some time due to the increasing number of clients, a responsible lender will send a reply at least within a week.

-The responsible lenders will never give you a loan that you can’t repay.
-Let’s say you are applying for a loan worth P30,000, but as the lender evaluates your payment capacity, you only qualified for P25, 000.
-Then the lender will discuss this option with you to make sure that you can pay your loans at ease.
+Responsible lenders will never give you a loan that you can’t repay.
+Let’s say you are applying for a loan worth P30,000.
+As the lender evaluates your payment capacity, you only qualified for P25 000.
+Then the lender will discuss this option with you to ensure you can easily pay your loans.

-- Has a loan contract and gives you your own copy
+It has a loan contract and gives you your own copy.

 Lenders must give you a loan contract and discuss everything in it.
 You must read and understand the contract before signing it.
 If you have any questions, do not hesitate to ask.

 Legitimate lenders must be registered with SEC.
-This means their business is legal, they are paying due taxes, they are following the government’s regulations and the Republic Act No. 9474, also known as Lending Company Regulation Act of 2007.
+This means their business is legal.
+They are paying due to taxes.
+They follow the government’s regulations and the Republic Act No. 9474, also known as the Lending Company Regulation Act of 2007.

-- Personal information are treated as private and confidential
+Personal information is treated as private and confidential

 - The type and amount of loan the borrower wants.
-This is because a lot of borrowers apply for an amount that may not fit for their current financial status.
+This is because many borrowers apply for an amount that may not fit their current financial status.
 Your lender wants you to be able to repay your loan with ease.

 - How the customer handled their finances in the past.
-It is important for your lender to know your character as a borrower to have an idea on how you handle your loan in the future.
+Your lender needs to know your character as a borrower to know how you will handle your loan in the future.

-- Any known future financial commitments of the borrowers may affect how they handle their finances such as getting a car loan or an insurance.
-These will get a chunk off from the family budget.
+- Any known future financial commitments of the borrowers may affect how they handle their finances, such as getting a car loan or insurance.
+These will get a chunk off of the family budget.

-- Any future changes in circumstances with a significant financial impact on the borrower such as pregnancy or a kid going to college soon.
+- Any future changes in circumstances with a significant financial impact on the borrower, such as pregnancy or a kid going to college soon.
 For example, a baby might be on its way.
-As much as you want to provide the needs of the new addition to your family, this will greatly impact your budget.
-If you are getting a loan, be honest and ask for options that may help you out.
+As much as you want to provide for the needs, including your new family member, this will greatly impact your budget.
+If you are getting a loan, be honest and ask for options to help you.

-- The customer’s declared income and the family net income will give the lender an assurance that the loan can be settled.
+- The customer’s declared income and the family’s net income will assure the lender that they can settle their obligation.

-- Any owned asset gives the lender an assurance.
+- Any owned asset gives the lender assurance.

 Rights of the Lenders

-- Decline a loan application if they believe that it is not your best option, you can’t meet the repayments and you are a high risk after a strict evaluation.
+- Decline a loan application if they believe it is not your best option, you can’t meet the repayments, and you are a high risk after a strict evaluation.

-- Know the borrower’s credit history to properly evaluate your creditworthiness.
+- Know the borrower’s credit history to evaluate your creditworthiness properly.

 - Know the borrower’s current contact information as long as the loan is not yet settled.
-It is very easy to change your cellphone number in the Philippines, but do not use this to run away from your lender.
-Your lender is bound to find you and have the right to take legal actions.
+Changing your cell phone number in the Philippines is effortless, but do not use this to run away from your lender.
+Your lender is bound to find you and has the right to take legal action.